TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Redirects/BeforeRedirectMatchDomainEvent.rst

 The PSR-14 event
 :php:`\TYPO3\CMS\Redirects\Event\BeforeRedirectMatchDomainEvent`
-allows extensions to implement a custom redirect matching upon the loaded redirects or return matched redirect record from other sources.
+allows extensions to implement a custom redirect matching upon the loaded redirects or return the matched redirect record from other sources.

 ..  note::
     The full :sql:`sys_redirect` record must be set using the